How Much Does a Tiny House Cost?

 +

-Generally, a prefab tiny house, which is short for “prefabricated,” is already built and is waiting for a buyer.
+Generally, a prefabricated tiny house is already built and is waiting for a buyer.
 Alternatively, a tiny prefab house may come as a kit in various states of completion.
-For DIYers, ordering a prefab kit that contains pre-cut lumber and instructions can make building a DIY tiny house doable.
-A bare-bones model can run as low as $4,000, but it won’t include appliances or fixtures.
+For DIYers, ordering a prefab kit that contains precut lumber and instructions can make it easy to build their own tiny house.
+A bare-bones model can run as low as $4,000 to $10,000, but it won’t include appliances or fixtures.
 All-inclusive prefab models with high-end appliances can run as much as $180,000.

 Mortgage, Homeowners Insurance, and Taxes